 Currently, Azure AD join does not work with AD FS 2019 configured with external authentication providers as the primary authentication method.
 Azure AD join defaults to password authentication as the primary method, which results in authentication failures in this scenario

 You can't use smartcards or certificate-based authentication to join devices to Azure AD.
 However, smartcards can be used to sign in to Azure AD joined devices if you have AD FS configured.

-Recommendation: Implement Windows Hello for Business for strong, password-less authentication to Windows 10 devices.
+Recommendation: Implement Windows Hello for Business for strong, password-less authentication to Windows 10 and above devices.

 If you create users in your:

 - On-premises Active Directory, you need to synchronize them to Azure AD using Azure AD Connect.